 A ColorQuest XE only measures to 400 nm but the UltraScan VIS measures down to 350 nm.
-Typically the presence of an encapsulated UV absorber in the bottle side wall can be seen in the spectral measurement where full transmission occurs down to 400 nm after which there is a rapid fall-off to near 0 at 370 nm or 380 nm.
+Typically the presence of an encapsulated UV absorber in the bottle side wall can be seen in the spectral measurement where full transmittance occurs down to 400 nm after which there is a rapid fall-off to near 0 at 370 nm or 380 nm.

-As you mention, if the curve is symmetrical with full transmission at 400 nm and falling off rapidly, then the UV absorbance should continue until some point, say 320 nm, where it will rise again.
+As you mention, if the curve is symmetrical with full transmittance at 400 nm and falling off rapidly, then the UV absorbance should continue until some point, say 320 nm, where it will rise again.

 The UltraScan VIS does not strictly conform to USP 671.
-However, it is a sphere spectrophotometer able to verify the rapid fall-off below 400 nm to a defined level at 370 nm (typically under 10% transmission), indicating that there is a UV absorber present and in sufficient amount to be effective in protecting the bottle contents.
+However, it is a sphere spectrophotometer able to verify the rapid fall-off below 400 nm to a defined level at 370 nm (typically under 10% transmittance), indicating that there is a UV absorber present and in sufficient amount to be effective in protecting the bottle contents.